Skip to content

 # if config['tls'] is true, TLS support will be used

-# the email is sent from config['from']
+# mail is sent from config['from']

-# to the recipient config['to']
+# for recipient config['to']

-# the message has the subject config['subject']
+# message has subject config['subject']

 logger = config["logger"]

-# SMTP server
+# server SMTP

 server = None

-# Send the message
+# we send the message

 try:

-# SMTP server
+# the SMTP server

 server = smtplib.SMTP(config["smtp-server"])